imrein/docker-compose-files/README.md

 docker-compose up -d
 ```

-3. Check if docker container is running & volumes are created:
+3. Check if docker container is running & if volumes are created:
 ```
 docker ps
 ```